 |2Required course fees are listed along with the appropriate course descriptions.|

-All students living in residence halls are required to purchase a meal plan; Declining Balance Dollars (DCB) may be used in Chambers Cafeteria, Baz-Tech, and Convenience Store.
+All students living in residence halls are required to purchase a meal plan (exceptions - Vista Place and University Apartments); Declining Balance Dollars (DCB) may be used in Chambers Cafeteria, Baswell Techionery, and Convenience Store.

-Payment for room and board is due and payable prior to the beginning of the semester.
-Students may, however, arrange to make four equal payments--one prior to the beginning of the semester and one by the 15th of each month.
+Payment for room and board is due and payable prior to the start of the semester.
+For information about setting up a payment plan online, go to: http://stuaccts.atu.edu.
 Room and board charges are subject to change.

 When space permits, students may be allowed single occupancy of a residence hall room.
 The additional charge of $400 per semester is payable in full upon receipt of the monthly statement.